mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 11:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
-- Rising river levels today may lead to flooding.

-Flooding is possible on 09 December 2025.
+- High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025.

 Flooding may affect low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
 Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
 The Horsbere flood storage area may be operating.

+Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: Tributaries in Cheltenham and Tewkesbury
-- Rising river levels today may lead to flooding.

-Flooding is possible on 09 December 2025.
+- High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025.

 Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
 Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.